computational-medicine/BMED360-2020/prog4comp-SL-HPL/README.md

 #### Some relevant topics for the BMED360 course

 - 1.1 - What Is a Program?
-And What Is Programming? (read the section)
+And What Is Programming? (read the section [The First Few Steps](https://link.springer.com/content/pdf/10.1007%2F978-3-319-32428-9_1.pdf))
 - 1.2 - A Python Program with Variables [[ball](./src/ball.py)]
 - 1.3 - A Python Program with a Library Function [[ball_angle_first_try](./src/ball_angle_first_try.py)] [[ball_angle](./src/ball_angle.py)] [[ball_angle_prefix](./src/ball_angle_prefix.py)]
 - 1.4 - Importing from Modules and Packages (read the section)
 - 1.5 - A Python Program with Vectorization and Plotting [[ball_plot](./src/ball_plot.py)]
-- 2.2 - Variables, Objects and Expressions  (read the section)
+- 2.2 - Variables, Objects and Expressions  (read the section [A Few More Steps])
 - 2.3 - Numerical Python Arrays [[Quickstart tutorial](https://docs.scipy.org/doc/numpy/user/quickstart.html)]
 - 2.4 - Random Numbers [[throw_2_dice](./src/throw_2_dice.py)]
 - 3.1 - The `for` loop [[average_height](./src/average_height.py)] [[time_tables_4](./src/time_tables_4.py)]